You are browsing documentation for an outdated version.

 regular expressions and enforced this, in practice most

-controllers used other other implementations that did not match the
+controllers used other implementations that did not match the

 specification. v1 seeks to reduce confusion by introducing several path